A Load of Old Billhooks

 As this site develops I hope to be able to show examples of tools made by some of the smaller makers and create a list of makers.
 I have done this for France, using some French annuaires and almanachs from 1830 to 1937 and discovered over 4800 makers of edge tools - and each year still find tools from makers that are not yet on the list..
 I suspect that the situation was similar in the UK until the beginning of the 20th century...

 Please use the Google Translate button at the top of the page to translate this home page to the language of your choice.
 For all other pages you will have to use Google Translate on your toolbar, or if you have not added this, open this page using Google.
-Sadly Google often mis-translates, but you may be able to get the general meaning.
+Unfortunately Google often mis-translates, but you may be able to get the general meaning.

-From 06 December 2012 any changes or new sections will have the word NEW added to the heading title, or sub-title on the left.
+From 06 December 2012 any changes or new sections will have the word (NEW) added to the heading title, or sub-title on the left.
 As sub-titles will not be immediately visible, to find any updates I have suggested that you enter the word 'new' on the Search page, but for some reason this does not always work.
 After approx 1 month, or when new changes are made, it will be removed from the heading title.

 You are Visitor Number since 01 January 2012